infiniteopt/InfiniteOpt.jl/docs/src/guide/measure.md

 representation/evaluation schemes that need to take additional arguments somehow.
 See [Extensions](@ref) for more details.

+We can also use the `pdf` keyword argument for [`expect`] over interval domains which allows us to specify the density function we would like to use.

-Now we can add integrals to the constraints and objective functions in our model using these measures.
+Now we can add measures to the constraints and objective functions in our model.
 For more detailed information, please review the information below.

 ## Theoretical Abstraction